 Cost Components in Building a Data Warehouse

-Before we provide you with hard numbers of data warehouse cost estimation, let’s discuss the key components that affect the cost of a data warehouse.
-Since every data warehouse project is different and based on the unique business requirements and needs for advanced analytics, the cost of each component will vary.
+First, let’s discuss the key components that affect the cost of a data warehouse.
+Since every data warehouse project is different, the cost of each component will vary.

 Here is a breakdown of the cost components of a data warehouse: